The walking track to Heimaklettur – The Home Rock

 Pleasant grassy ridge on the side of Heimaklettur

 If you feel unsure about continuing at this point: there is a nice alternative.
-A broad & pleasant grassy ridge near the bottom of this ladder, around the corner to the right.
+Heimaklettur has a broad & pleasant grassy ridge near the bottom of the sheepcage ladder, just around the corner to the right.
 It’s an excellent place to enjoy a picnic and great views over the harbour and town.

 Usually it’s quite sheltered from the wind too, and worth a little side-trip at any rate.

-The grassy ridge to the right of the third ladder.
+The grassy ridge to the right of the sheepcage ladder.

 Klif, the beacon rock, on the other side of the Eiðið isthmus.

-After a relaxing break on the grassy ridge, it’s time to finally conquer the daunting sheep cage ledge.
-And continue on the track further up.
+After a relaxing break on the grassy ridge, it’s time to finally conquer the daunting sheepcage ledge and continue on the track further up.
+The track beyond the sheepcage until you get to the upper slope is very narrow and rocky in places.
 There are chains attached to some of the steeper and trickier parts.

 More narrow & rocky tracks, some with chains attached to the side.